LisaS7/HouseworkTracker/README.md

 ### Docker

-Alternatively, after cloning the repository, run in a docker container:
+Alternatively, after cloning the repository, run in a docker container with the provided Dockerfile:

 ```
 docker build -t houseworktracker:latest .